-(3) Excludes 2,202 shares of Class A common stock and 116,802 shares of Class B common stock (which are entitled to 10 votes per share), held by Mr. Shalam's three sons, including Mr. Ari Shalam.
+(2) Excludes 2,202 shares of Class A common stock and 116,802 shares of Class B common stock (which are entitled to 10 votes per share), held by Mr. Shalam's three sons, including Mr. Ari Shalam.

-(4) Excludes 10 shares of Class A common stock held for the benefit of his minor son.
+(3) The number of shares stated as "beneficially owned" excludes 10 shares of Class A common stock held for the benefit of his minor son and includes 5,000 stock options that are currently exercisable.